hannesdelbeke/unload_maya_shelf/README.md

 # Maya unload shelf

-Unload a shelf in Autodesk Maya, without changing the original shelf file.
+To remove a shelf in Autodesk Maya, you can use Maya's `deleteShelf` command.
+But this changes the original shelf file.
-No confirm dialogue for easier use in scripting.
-Adapted from the deleteShelfTab function.
-To allow easy diff in case of future updates I simply commented out the changes in code.
+This script let's you simply unload a shelf, without changing the original shelf file.

 ## Installation
 place script in